carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 In order to test this UseCase object, you decide to start with the easiest part, what happen if the repository is not available?
-How can we generate such a behaviour?
+How can we generate such a behavior?
 Do we stop our Redis server while running the unit tests?
-No. We need to have an object that has such behaviour.
+No. We need to have an object that has such behavior.
 Let's use a _mock_ object in Listing 9.

 [Listing 9](listings/listing9.txt)

-Nice. `NotAvailableRepository` has the behaviour that we need and we can use it with `RateIdeaUseCase` because implements `IdeaRepository` interface.
+Nice. `NotAvailableRepository` has the behavior that we need and we can use it with `RateIdeaUseCase` because implements `IdeaRepository` interface.